AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/modules/choose-where-trigger-module-starts.md

 feature: Workfront Fusion
 exl-id: 5ab7cac4-8d50-4be0-b26b-b832544f18f7
 ---
-# Choose where a trigger module starts in Adobe Workfront Fusion
+# Choose where a trigger module starts in [!DNL Adobe Workfront Fusion]

 Some trigger modules allow you to select the first bundle from which you want the retrieving of bundles to start.